Chapter 2: Kinetic Theory of Gases

 Chapter 1: Heat and Temperature

-H.C.
-Verma solutions for Class 12 Physics chapter 1 - Heat and Temperature
+HC Verma solutions for Class 12 Concepts of Physics Vol. 2 chapter 1 - Heat and Temperature

-H.C.
-Verma solutions for Class 12 Physics chapter 1 (Heat and Temperature) include all questions with solution and detail explanation.
+HC Verma solutions for Class 12 Concepts of Physics Vol. 2 chapter 1 (Heat and Temperature) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has the CBSE Concepts of Physics - Vol. 2 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Class 12 Concepts of Physics Vol. 2 solutions in a manner that help students grasp basic concepts better and faster.

-Get the free view of chapter 1 Heat and Temperature Class 12 extra questions for Physics and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 1 Heat and Temperature Class 12 extra questions for Class 12 Concepts of Physics Vol. 2 and can use Shaalaa.com to keep it handy for your exam preparation